Kuddari/Quran_analysis_with_python/README.md

 - Sananpong Insuwan

 # Conclusion
-In conclution, this repository has discussed four key area is information about the Quran Al-Quran Dataset,Tools of use,Step to do star schema and analysis and saw that dealing with the Quran database can be a sentence for people who are very interested.
+In conclusion, this repository has discussed four key area is information about the Quran Al-Quran Dataset,Tools of use,Step to do star schema and analysis and saw that dealing with the Quran database can be a sentence for people who are very interested.